 Each Mayterm 2-3 Goshen Biology students are selected to join the Mayterm marine biology course as Research Assistants.
 Research Assistants develop an independent research project, which they implement during the 3-week course.

 In 2009-10, Camry Hess, Alex Caskey, and Ross Weaver examined the effects of sea turtle grazing on fish behavior using artificial clipping of Thalassia testudinum.
 In 2011-12, Mike Zehr and Greg Thiessen examined the diversity and density of nudibranch species as a a function of various habitat attributes including the density of seagrasses.
-If you are a current student and have interest in returning to FL for research, please contact Dr. Sensenig (firstname.lastname@example.org).
+In 2012-13, Caleb Hochstetler and Chelsea Frederick studied mangrove ecology in the bight.
+If you are a current student and have interest in returning to FL for research, please contact Dr. Sensenig (email@example.com).

 Marine Biology Internship Program